IDinsight/danswer/backend/alembic/README.md

 # Alembic DB Migrations
 These files are for creating/updating the tables in the Relational DB (Postgres).
-Danswer migrations use a generic single-database configuration with an async dbapi.
+HubGPT migrations use a generic single-database configuration with an async dbapi.

 ## To generate new migrations:
 run from danswer/backend: